When Tables Leak: Attacking String Memorization in LLM-Based Tabular Data Generation: Experiments

 \textbf{SFT approaches exhibit noticeable but lower privacy leakage.} Table~\ref{tab:sft-levatt} summarizes LevAtt performance across all datasets and seeds.
 Compared to ICL, SFT models typically show reduced leakage; however, RealTabFormer consistently exhibits the highest vulnerability—despite incorporating privacy-aware training—and does so more prominently than GREAT, despite their shared GPT-2 base.
 LevAtt also detects measurable leakage in LLaMA-3.2 (1B and 3B) and Qwen-2.5-3B.
 By contrast, LevAtt is ineffective against CT-GAN and TVAE, which generate full tabular rows rather than token sequences.
 This reinforces that token-level generation provides an attack surface absent in conventional deep-learning tabular synthesizers.

-\textbf{Privacy leakage increases with the volume of synthetic data.} To understand how synthetic data scale affects leakage, we generate datasets at 1$\times$, 5$\times$, and 10$\times$ the size of the original training data using RealTabFormer.
-As shown in Figure~\ref{fig:synth_size}, LevAtt’s AUC-ROC increases monotonically with synthetic dataset size, with some datasets (e.g., Faults) exhibiting up to a 20\% absolute increase.
+\textbf{Privacy leakage increases with the volume of synthetic data.} To understand how synthetic data scale affects leakage, we generate datasets at 0.25$\times$, 0.5$\times$.
+1$\times$, 5$\times$, and 10$\times$ the size of the original training data using RealTabFormer.
+As shown in Figure~\ref{fig:synth_size}, LevAtt’s AUC-ROC increases monotonically with synthetic dataset size, with some datasets (e.g., Faults) exhibiting up to a 20\% absolute increase from 1$\times$ to 10$\times$.
+At lower levels, 0.25$\times$ and 0.5$\times$, LevAtt sees worse performance as there is less information released from the generator.
 This suggests a simple mechanism: emitting more samples increases the likelihood that a memorized training example is reproduced.
 This has direct implications for practitioners who rely on synthetic data to replace or augment sensitive datasets—larger synthetic releases can inadvertently amplify privacy risk.

-\textbf{Memorization increases with sequence length in the training data.} Finally, we study how digit sequence length affects memorization.
+\textbf{Memorization increases with sequence length in the training data.} We study how digit sequence length affects memorization.
 Here, we create training and holdout sets using identical multivariate Gaussian distributions with a controlled numbers of digit columns.
 We then vary the total sequence length of digits for a row while keeping these distribution fixed.
 After training RealTabFormer on datasets with progressively longer sequences, we observe that LevAtt performance increases accordingly (Figure~\ref{fig:digit_count}) before leveling off at 100 digits.
 This replicates earlier findings that longer sequences encourage LLM memorization~\citep{carlini2021extractingtrainingdatalarge} and highlights that dataset structure—not only model architecture—plays a direct role in privacy risk.
 Datasets containing long numeric strings (e.g., identifiers, timestamps, financial fields) inherently create more opportunities for memorization and unintended reproduction.